fprime-community/fprime-workshop-led-blinker/docs/component-implementation-2.md

         output port gpioSet: Drv.GpioWrite
 ```

-> Input ports can be given any name that you choose.
+> Input and output ports can be given any name that you choose.
 In this example, we choose `run` and `gpioSet` since these names capture the behavioral intent.
 The types of `Svc.Sched` and `Drv.GpioWrite` are significant as these types must match the remote component.

 In your `led-blinker/Components/Led` directory, run the following to autogenerate stub functions for the `run` input port we just added.